-In this short article, I shall explain something about what to expect when you seek acupuncture treatment for depression.
-In a survey of over 9000 acupuncture patients in the UK, 11% of them were presenting with psychological complaints; in many practices, depression represents a significant portion of this category.
-Additionally, the World Health Organisation predicted in 2008, that by 2020, depression will be second only to chronic heart disease as an international health burden.
-It is thus a common problem, and about two-thirds of adults will at some time experience depression severe enough to interfere with their normal activities.
+In this article, I shall explain something about what to expect when you seek acupuncture treatment for depression.
+In a survey of 9000 UK acupuncture patients, 11% were presenting with psychological complaints; in many practices, depression represents a significant portion of this category.
+Additionally, the World Health Organization in 2021 (1), cited a figure of 280 million people suffering from depression internationally.
+It is a common problem, and two-thirds of adults will at some time experience depression severe enough to interfere with normal activities.

-Should you decide to come for acupuncture, some of the most important aspects I shall be interested in learning about first are whether you have a history of depression previously, when and how it began (eg. identifiable events or disproportionate reactions thereto), and how it affects your daily life (eg. ability to work, family and social relationships etc).
-Your wider health is enormously important too: do you feel the depression is a reaction to the burden of chronic pain or to limitations imposed by some other medical problem, or might it even stem from medication used to control that problem?
-Did it arise out of chronic stress, from say work, a difficult relationship or caring for elderly relatives?
+Should you decide to come for acupuncture, I shall be interested in whether you have a history of depression previously, when and how it began (eg. identifiable events or disproportionate reactions thereto), and how it affects your daily life (eg. ability to work, family and social relationships etc).
+Your wider health is enormously important too.
+Do you feel the depression is a reaction to the burden of chronic pain or to limitations imposed by some other medical problem?
+Might it even stem from medication used to control that problem?
+Did it arise out of chronic stress, from say work, a difficult relationship or caring for relatives?

-Have you had depression in the past which now seems to have recurred in response to a new health problem, a recent significant life event, or stressful circumstances?
-Perhaps you are only in your twenties, have studied hard for a job, but are now disenchanted by it and feeling trapped by student loans.
-Is there any link with hormonal changes such as being pre-menstrual or peri-menopausal?
+Have you had depression in the past which now seems to have recurred in response to a new health problem, a recent life event, or stressful circumstances?
+Is there any link with hormonal changes such as being premenstrual or perimenopausal?
 Oestrogen levels fall at these times, in turn reducing serotonin levels.

 Rest assured, acupuncture can safely and effectively be used alongside other interventions like counselling or anti-depressant medication.